 If you take out a loan, the lender will charge you an interest rate on the amount you owe.
 You’ll then need to pay the interest as you make your loan repayments.
-Let’s dive deeper into what interest rates are and how they work.
+Let’s dive deeper into what interest rates are and how they work and how to calculate interest rates.

 What are interest rates?